-As they can have no claim, and, notwithstanding the increase of their military expenses, have made none under any circumstances, for calling upon the Nabob to augment his stipulated payments, so, on the other hand, under a liberal and equal construction of the treaty, they would be justified in interposing their authority to guard against a positive
+As they can have no claim, and, notwithstanding the increase of their military expenses, have made none under any circumstances, for calling upon the Nabob to augment his stipulated payments, so, on the other hand, under a liberal and equal construction of the Treaty, they would be justified in interposing their authority to guard against a positive deficiency in the appropriated resources.
+Was the security in bullion or moveables of any kind, an attempt to transport it out of the reach

-Was the security in bullion or moveables of any kind an attempt to transport it out of the reach of the Company, even during a period that no defalcation had arisen in the payment of the kists, would probably be resisted, if necessary, by force.
-The difference in the case now under discussion is, that whatever diminution (and it is considerable) in value the security is gradually though rapidly sustaining, carries along with it the destruction of the human race and the desolation of the country.
+Was the security in bullion or moveables of any kind, an attempt to transport it out of the reach of the Company, even during a period that no defalcation had arisen in the payment of the Kists. would probably be resisted, if necessary, by force.
+The difference in the case now under discussion is, that whatever diminution (and it is considerable) in value the security is gradually though rapidly sustaining, earries along with it the destruction of the human race and the desolation of the country.

-The treaty is formed upon a well-founded presumption, that the districts specified therein are capable, either in the hands of the Company or of the Nabob, of producing revenues competent to the purposes for which they are given as security; but that security becomes nugatory if the excessive deterioration of it shall not be deemed a virtual violation of the treaty, and warrant the adoption of measures with a view to avert the injurious effects of such deterioration.
+The Treaty is formed upon a well-founded presumption, that the districts specified therein are capable, either in the hands of the Company or of the Nabob, of producing revenues competent to the purposes for which they are given as security; but that security becomes nugatory if the excessive deterioration of it shall not be deemed a virtual violation of the Treaty, and warrant the adoption of measures with a view to avert the injurious effects of such deterioration.

-If we look back to the origin of the Treaty of 1792, we shall find that it arose from the representations of the Nabob Walajah, that, without imposing burthens upon this people which they were not able to bear, he could not make the payments to the Company stipulated for in the Treaty of 1787; but he had no sooner prevailed upon the Government to acquiesce in a reduction of those payments, which he effected by the Treaty of 1792, than, by the manner in which he carried the provisions of it into execution, he increased the miseries of his people tenfold, and defeated every human and salutary object it was intended to attain.
+If we look back to the origin of the Treaty of 1792, we shall find that it arose from the representations of the Nabob Walajah, that, without imposing burthens upon this people which they were not able to bear, he could not make the payments to the Company stipulated for in the Treaty of 1787; but he had no sooner prevailed upon the Government to acquiesce in a reduction of those payments, which he effected by the Treaty of 1792, than, by the manner in which he carried the provisions of it into execution, he increased the miseries of his people tenfold, and defeated every humane and salutary object it was intended to attain.

-Should the principle I have laid down be deemed insufficient to warrant a revision of the treaty, the open and notorious violation of it on the part of the Nabob, by granting, without the authority of Government, tuncas or assignments upon the mortgaged districts, contrary to an express article of it, would indisputably justify such measures as might be thought advisable for the security of the Company; and, in my opinion, calls upon the Court of Directors to issue such orders as may be best calculated to guard the interests of their constituents from so alarming and extensive an evil.
+Should the principle I have laid down be deemed insufficient to warrant a revision of the Treaty, the open and notorious violation of it on the part of the Nabob, by granting without the authority of Government Tuncas or assignments upon the mortgaged districts, contrary to an express article of it, would indisputably justify such measures as might be thought advisable for the security of the Company; and, in my opinion, calls upon the Court of Directors to issue such orders as may be best calculated to guard the interests of their constituents from so alarming and extensive an evil.
+Under such an impression, I have ventured to make a proposition to the Nabob, offering great.

-Under such an impression I have ventured to make a proposition to the Nabob, offering great, but, in my mind necessary, sacrifices on the part of the Company for the accomplishment of an object connecting their substantial interests with the welfare of the people of the Carnatic.
+Under such an impression, I have ventured to make a proposition to the Nabob, offering great, but in my mind necessary, sacrifices on the part of the Company for the accomplishment of an object connecting their substantial interests with the welfare of the people of the Carnatic.
 To those who may think the sacrifice too great, I would observe, that the realisation of the sums proposed to be relinquished (probably about 30 lacks of pagodas), under the present system, is a phantom that may be held up to their view, but must for ever disappoint their expectations.
+The advantages to the Nabob, as well as to the Company, in the plan I have suggested, are ex-